Chiinello/marco-chinelo/repository_class_recipe_template copy.md

-# Posts Model and Repository Classes Design Recipe
+# Users Model and Repository Classes Design Recipe

-_Copy this recipe template to design and implement Model and Repository classes for a database table._

 ## 1. Design and create the Table